buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 ``host``
     (mandatory)
-    The IRC server adress to connect to.
+    The IRC server address to connect to.

 ``nick``
     (mandatory)